 In 2018 they opened their butcher shop in Palmetto Bay.
 They were able to expand their selection of meats, and now a tasty, tasty burger would find its way onto the permanent food/sandwich menu.

 So what’s on this tasty, tasty burger?
 Their house-ground beef patty is topped with American cheese, housemade pickles, and Sriracha mayo on a toasted bun.
 I’ve been known to eat one in my car before leaving the parking lot and taking another for consumption later in the day.
 It’s the only sensible thing to do when you know the smell will drive you crazy.

 9216 SW 156th Street

 BURGER BEAST’s Top 25 🍔s: #5 SilverLake Bistro

 SilverLake Bistro is brought to you by creative director Sandy Sanchez and Chef Benoit Rablat, the same two folks behind La Fresa Francesa in Hialeah.
 If you’ve been to La Fresa Francesa, then you know these two know about attention to detail in food and decor.

 The SilverLake Bistro is their take on American and French comfort food with beauties like duck fat seared Gnocchi Mac & Cheese and Mini St. Helena Grilled Cheese, a cousin twice removed from the Croque Madame.

-The SilverLake Burger features two exquisite beef patties topped with Cheddar cheese, bacon, porcini mayo and housemade steak sauce on a fluffy toasted bun.
-I’d tell you it knocked my socks off but I had anticipated it greatness and wore no socks on this day.
+The SilverLake Burger features two exquisite beef patties topped with Cheddar cheese, bacon, porcini mayo, and housemade steak sauce on a fluffy toasted bun.
+I’d tell you it knocked my socks off, but I had anticipated its greatness and wore no socks on this day.

 1211 71st Street